-(c) Furniture and equipment
+c) Property, furniture and equipment

-Furniture and equipment is stated at cost, excluding the costs of day to day servicing, less accumulated depreciation and any impairment in value.
+Property, furniture and equipment is stated at cost, excluding the costs of day to day servicing, less accumulated depreciation and any impairment in value.
 Such cost includes the cost of replacing part of the equipment when that cost is incurred, if the recognition criteria are met.